Architecture | ClickMVP

 AI-Ready Output Shipped

-CLAUDE.md, AGENTS.md, DOMAIN.md, RECIPES.md generated with every project
+CLAUDE.md, AGENTS.md, Spec Kit, AWS Kiro generated with every project

 Mobile Development Next